-Finances are one of the top reasons why people don’t seek treatment for their mental health issues.
+Finances are one of the top reasons why people don’t seek treatment for their mental health disorders.
 A study found that individuals with depression and anxiety were three times more likely to be in debt and also attempt suicide.

 Although most insurance companies cover the cost of treatment for mental illness to some degree, not everyone has the means or the best insurance policy.
 Mental Health America’s statistics for mental illness show that 5.3 million adults in the United States with mental illness are uninsured.
 This stops 24.6 million (56%) people from receiving any mental health care.

-There are a lot of things seen in the media (movies and TV) regarding the portrayal of mental illness and what a facility is like.
+There are a lot of things seen in the media (movies and TV) regarding the portrayal of mental illness and what a mental healthcare facility is like.
 But, as they say, don’t always believe what you see.

-A reason why people don’t seek treatment for mental illness is that they are either scared, don’t know what to expect, or a little bit of both.
-Regardless of treatment is done at a facility or virtually, individuals who haven’t been able to or who may have not thought of seeking care for their mental health issues, are now getting the opportunity to put themselves on the right path to bettering their overall health.
+Especially this year, with the COVID-19 pandemic, virtual mental health care services (telehealth) are keeping the demand for mental health treatment in full effect!
+The need for mental health support appears to be growing as patients are confronting stress, anxiety, depression, and social isolation.
+Regardless of if mental health treatment is done at a facility or virtually, individuals who haven’t been able to commute to receive mental health treatment or who may have just not thought of seeking care for their mental health issues are now getting the opportunity to put themselves on the right path to bettering their overall health.

 At Montare Behavioral Health, we have a comprehensive process to help us to reach an accurate mental health diagnosis.
 Our team starts by giving people a psychological evaluation, where they will answer a series of questions about their thoughts, feelings, and behaviors.

-People’s regimen can include around-the-clock care in an inpatient mental health facility for more severe cases of illness, which entails, therapy/counseling, medication management, group discussions, and activities with mental health professionals and other patients.
+People’s mental healthcare regimen can include around-the-clock care in an inpatient mental health facility for more severe cases of illness, which entails, therapy/counseling, medication management, group discussions, and activities with mental health professionals and other patients.